-ENERGY AND ENVIRONMENT
+ENERGY & ENVIRONMENT

-Goal 5 - Energy & Environment
+Goal 6 - Energy & Environment

-The region's transportation system is proactive in protecting natural and cultural resources, is energy efficient and forward looking.
+The region's transportation system is proactive in protecting natural and historic resources; and is forward looking regarding energy use, energy efficiency and conversion to renewable energy sources.

 The interaction of the transportation system with natural and cultural resources and energy use covers a multitude of topic areas and issues of concern to the region.
 Prominent among these for the MPO for many years has been reducing the impacts of the transportation system on air quality through projects and policies that reduce Vehicle Miles of Travel and promote less polluting modes of travel.
 While the MPO region is no longer in Non-Attainment for the National Ambient Air Quality Standards, strategies to reduce emissions of air pollutants and greenhouse gases remain a priority.
 Other work of the MPO under this goal includes improving resource inventories to better understand natural and cultural resources in the region and minimize impacts from new transportation; and conveying that information to project designers and the public to shape project development.